Use the Sun to Your Advantage

 Window shades, like blinds or curtains do block direct sunlight, but in doing so they prevent the healthy natural light from entering the room, and also block out the outside view.
 People who work in buildings with drawn shades or curtains report less overall job satisfaction and studies indicate they have a lower performance than people who have visual access to the outside.
 We actually wrote in depth on this topic before, right here.

-Speaking on the issue of performance, low-e window film is designed to prevent annoying glare while still letting in natural light.
-It blocks up to 99.9% of harmful UV rays and moderates the temperature of the rooms so the heat and cold don’t fluctuate with changes in the outdoor temperature.
+Speaking on the issue of performance, solar window film is designed to prevent annoying glare while still letting in natural light.
+It blocks 99.9% of harmful UV rays and moderates the temperature of the rooms so the heat and cold don’t fluctuate with changes in the outdoor temperature.
 It’s the response to noticeable fluctuations in room temperature that cause the occupants to crank the heat or the air-conditioning, causing undue wear on your systems, and high monthly heating and cooling costs.